MSX2 Japanese Computer

 Prepare for a unique isometric shoot ’em up experience.
 Guide a fearless knight through perilous dungeons, overcome challenging obstacles, and vanquish formidable foes in an epic quest for glory.

-Eventually I plan on making videos to go into each section of each of these games so you can see the MSX2 Gameplay and perhaps a little more info in the videos as you scroll by.
+Eventually, I plan on making videos to go into each section of each of these games so you can see the MSX2 gameplay and perhaps learn a little more in the videos as you scroll by.

 Conclusion

-This article will be updated quite frequently over the rest of 2023.
+This article will be updated when new information becomes available.
 Be sure to check back as I add more videos covering gameplay and talking about the MSX2.

 About Author